Designer . Columnist . Author

-As a writer and interior designer, I have seen time and again how our success, health and happiness are profoundly affected by the spaces that we live and work in.
+As an interior designer and columnist, I have seen time and again how our success, health and happiness are profoundly affected by the spaces that we live and work in.
 I focus on helping my readers and clients create living and working environments to transform their lives on all levels.

 The Paula Robinson Design Group has been operating internationally since 1991 with residential and commercial clients that include: Sir Richard Branson and Virgin; Perpetual; Inlumen; Workstation Solutions; Kuwait Danish Dairy Company; Gallerie Radjabi; Guru Restaurants; Kennebunkport Historical Society, amongst many others.